brendenwest/it122/10_typescript.md

 ### Types in Programming

-Computer programming languages can be distinguished between `strongly typed` and loosely typed.
+Computer programming languages can be distinguished between `strongly typed` and `loosely typed`.

 **Strongly Typed**
-- Variables must be defined with specific data types.
+- Variables must be defined with a specific data type.
 - Language makes a distinction between numeric data types (e.g. int, float, double precision).
 - Arrays can only contain items of the same data type
 - Program code is checked at `compile` time for mismatch between variable definition and subsequent updates.
 Mismatches generate an error and prevent program compilation.